edgedb/easy-edgedb/README.md

 }
 ```

 Then we can `INSERT` the `MinorVampire` type at the same time as we insert the information for Count Dracula.
-But first let's remove the link from `MinorVampire`, because we don't want two objects linking to each other.
+But first let's remove `link master` from `MinorVampire`, because we don't want two objects linking to each other.
 There are two reasons for that:

 - When we declare a `Vampire` it has `slaves`, but if there are no `MinorVampire`s yet then it will be empty: {}.
 And if we declare the `MinorVampire` type first it has a `master`, but if we declare them first then their `master` (a `required link`) will not be there.
 - If both types link to each other, we won't be able to delete them if we need to.
 The error looks something like this: